Key takeaways

 Land and location

-"Land is the first prime factor in the overall cost of the home with respect to the budget and, in the majority of cases, will determine the budget for the house build," says Drewe McCredie, general manager of Brisbane-based construction and development company kalka.
-The nature of the block – is it flat or sloping, for example – will also affect the total cost.
+The nature of the block – whether it's flat or sloping, for example – will also affect the total cost.
 "Each state also has its own varied rates for taxes, insurances, and certification processes and fees.
 Building outside of a metropolitan area will also affect the cost for out-of-area allowances for additional travel," McCredie says.

 Height

-McCredie says that it will generally cost more to build a two-storey home than a one-storey home as there are additional items required to build a second-storey home, including an additional floor system, stairs, scaffold, fall protection equipment etc. that are not always required for a single-storey house build.
+McCredie says that it will generally cost more to build a two-storey home than a one-storey home as there are additional items required to build a second-storey home, including an additional floor system, stairs, scaffold, fall protection equipment etc. that are not necessarily required for a single-storey house build.

 Materials

-From brick and brick veneer to a lightweight clad such as weatherboard, the materials used in the construction of your home will have a big impact on the total cost.
 "The approximate costs of a brick veneer vs a fibre cement sheet clad are going to be about on par," McCredie explains.
 "The different range of bricks and also type of mortar colour will increase the cost of the brick component, and some bricks are approximately three times the cost of your entry-level brick.
 Lightweight cladding is also in a similar comparison."

 Trades

 Trades also play a part in the cost of your build.
 "Brick trades typically have different rates for upper or lower bricks, and also single- and double-height bricks.
 Lightweight-clad trades generally have a single rate for each cladding type," McCredie explains.
-Then there are the other trades you need to get your house to move-in status: plumbers, electricians, tilers, painters, plasterers, renderers and even landscape gardeners.

 How to choose a builder